dani-beltran/my-deno-api-sandbox/README.md

 ### Why using abstract classes for controllers, services and routes ?

 To make sure they are not instantiated.
-This is because my intention is to make these classes stateless and inmmutable, and so, predictable.
+This is because my intention is to make these classes stateless and immutable, and so, predictable.
 They will always behave the same for every request.
-They behave more like a collection of functions that are wrapped in classes just for naming convinience.
+They behave more like a collection of functions that are wrapped in classes just for naming convenience.

 ### I generated a controller, service, router and model for a resource, but it doesn't work